StellarSand/dirscan/README.md

 python3 dirscan -u <URLs>
 ```

-A custom directories list can be set using:
+A custom directories list can be set using `-l` or `--list` option:
 ```
 python3 dirscan -u <URLs> -l <directories list>
 ```